-Dwarf Planets are the worlds in our solar system that directly orbit the Sun like planets.
-In the definition of planets and dwarf planets, there is only one significant difference that dwarf worlds has not cleared the neighborhood objects around their orbit.
+Dwarf Planets are the worlds in our solar system that directly orbit the Sun, like planets.
+In the definition of planets and dwarf planets, there is only one significant difference; dwarf worlds have not cleared the neighborhood objects around their orbit.

 In 2006, the International Astronomical Union (IAU) categorized the objects orbiting the sun into three divisions: